 NCFE seeks to provide equal access to assessment for all learners registered for its qualifications.
-NCFE recognises that reasonable adjustments may be required.
-For internally assessed qualifications, centres do not need to notify NCFE and must make reasonable adjustments that reflect a learner's normal way of working, in line with their policy.

-All reasonable adjustments made in relation to internal assessments must be recorded on JCQ Form VQ / IA and held on file within the centre for inspection by NCFE.
-This will be reviewed on your annual monitoring review (AMR).
+NCFE recognises that reasonable adjustments may be required for assessments, and information is available in our Access Arrangements and Reasonable Adjustments Policy.
+Further guidance is available on our website.
+This will be reviewed on their annual monitoring review (AMR).